utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 ### Does adding a domain automatically add all the team members with the organization’s domain to the organization’s team?

 No, after a Team Admin adds a domain, they must create a request for Postman's team to verify the domain or subdomain.
-Once both criteria are met, a Team Admin can create a request to claim accounts not part of the team.
+Once both criteria are met, a Team Admin can create a request to enable domain capture.
 Postman support will then contact Team Admins to explain the effects of enabling domain capture.
-Any Team Admin will then be able to enable domain capture for your Postman team.
 To learn more, see [Enabling domain capture](#enabling-domain-capture).